2:2 (or international equivalent) (2:1 preferred), and GCSE English, maths and a science subject at grade C or above.

 Months of entry

-The programme utilises an enquiry based learning approach which builds on your existing skills for learning and is underpinned by a student centred philosophy.
+The course offers an enquiry-based, person-centred approach, building on your existing skills for learning.
 It also encompasses shared learning with other disciplines and professions, developing your clinical leadership skills and preparing you for practice.

 Qualification and course duration

 Course contact details